Propagation of Singularity with Normally Hyperbolic Trapping: Introduction

-For detailed definitions of $r_e,r_c,g$, please refer to Section \ref{main_results} and \ref{kds_intro}. $(M^\circ,g)$ is describing a rotating black hole.
+For detailed definitions of $r_e,r_c,g_{\mk{m},\mk{a}}$, please refer to Sections \ref{main_results} and \ref{kds_intro}. $(M^\circ,g_{\mk{m},\mk{a}})$ describes a rotating black hole.
 It is determined by two parameters: the angular momentum $\mk{a}$ and the mass $\mk{m}$.
 Our paper concerns the regularity of solutions to wave equations on Kerr(-de Sitter) spacetimes by proving propagation of singularities type estimates.
-Propagation of singularities builds connection between the regularities of a solution to a partial differential equation at different locations on bicharacteristics, which are integral curves of the Hamilton vector field associated to that equation.
-The propagation with finite time, i.e. the parameter of bicharacteristics, was considered by H\"ormander \cite{hormander_propagation} and his work joint with Duistermaat \cite{duistermaat1972fourier}.
+Propagation of singularities builds a connection between the regularity of a solution to a partial differential equation at different locations on null-bicharacteristics, which are integral curves of the Hamilton vector field associated to that equation.
+The propagation with finite time, i.e. the parameter of null-bicharacteristics, was considered by H\"ormander \cite{hormander_propagation} and his work joint with Duistermaat \cite{duistermaat1972fourier}.
 The propagation with infinite time bifurcates into radial point estimates and trapping estimates.
-The general form of the former is proven by Vasy \cite{vasy2013microlocal}.
-The trapping estimates, in particular with the normally hyperbolic trapping, is developed by a series of works.
+An important form of the former was proved by Vasy \cite{vasy2013microlocal}.
+Trapping estimates, in particular with normally hyperbolic trapping, are developed by a series of works.

-In \cite{wunsch2011resolvent}, Wunsch and Zworski proved that for polynomially weighted $L^2$ function spaces on stationary spacetimes, the loss of Sobolev regularity of the propagation estimates with normally hyperbolic trapping compared with the standard non-trapping propagation estimates is one logarithmic order.
-Hintz \cite{hintz2021normally} proved propagation estimates with one extra Sobolev order loss (extra compared with non-trapping estimates) for exponentially weighted Sobolev spaces on Kerr(-de Sitter) spacetimes and its time-dependent perturbations, which is an important motivation of our work.
+In \cite{wunsch2011resolvent}, Wunsch and Zworski proved high energy resolvent estimates (microlocally near the trapped set) with a logarithmic order loss of the regularity when the spectral parameter is on the real line and a polynomial order loss when the spectral parameter is in a thin band below the real line.
+And they combined this with standard theory on asymptotically Euclidean manifolds (playing the role of the spatial slice in a stationary spacetime) to obtain exponential energy decay for certain wave equations on stationary spacetimes with asymptotically Euclidean spatial slices.
+Hintz \cite{hintz2021normally} proved propagation estimates with one extra Sobolev order loss (extra compared with non-trapping estimates) for weighted Sobolev spaces on Kerr(-de Sitter) spacetimes and its time-dependent perturbations, which is an important motivation for our work.